-The Science History Institute’s fine-art collection contains more than 500 works of art ranging from oil paintings to engravings to mixed media.
+The Science History Institute’s fine art collection contains more than 500 works of art ranging from oil paintings to engravings and mixed media.
 Our holdings include captivating and even comical scenes of alchemists and chemists, satirical caricatures of early medical practitioners, and modern depictions of the chemical industry, among other treasures.

 Search or browse our growing collection of digitized paintings.

-Browse the slideshow for curated highlights from our fine-art collection.
+Browse the slideshow for highlights from our fine art collection.

 Inventor Charles Babbage drew inspiration from an unusual source for his analytical engine.